Monitoring with Rich Data: Analysis

 \begin{rem}[Contrast with ``shoot the agent'' contracts] In the setting where $n = 1$ and there is no lower bound on wages, \cite{mirrlees1999} shows that, even when the monitoring technology is highly imprecise, the first-best can (essentially) be achieved as long as signal likelihood ratios are unbounded.
 For this purpose, he uses binary contracts that severely punish the agent at signals with very low log-likelihood scores (i.e., he considers the limit where both the low wage and the score cutoff become arbitrarily negative).
 This argument does not apply in our setting at any $n$, as we imposed a lower bound $\underline w$ on wages.
 As a result, the binary contracts we constructed above are qualitatively quite different from Mirrlees' ``shoot the agent'' contracts.
 In particular, Mirrlees' contracts punish deviations extremely severely but with probability close to $0$; in contrast, our binary contracts punish deviations with a moderately low wage but with probability close to 1 as $n \to \infty$.
-Indeed, note that our binary contracts use a low wage $v^-_n \to c(0) > \underline w$ that remains bounded away from $\underline w$ at large $n$ (see footnote~\ref{fn:wages}).\footnote{In contrast, the lower bound $\underline w$ does bind at the general second-best contract at large $n$.} Thus, even for arbitrarily low values of $\underline w$, our binary contracts are not an approximation of Mirrlees' construction. \finex \end{rem}
+Indeed, note that our binary contracts use a low wage $v^-_n \to c(0) > \underline w$ that remains bounded away from $\underline w$ at large $n$ (see footnote~\ref{fn:wages}).\footnote{In contrast, the lower bound $\underline w$ does bind at the general second-best contract at large $n$.
+The optimal convergence rate under binary contracts is not sensitive to the exact choice of $v^-_n$ (e.g., it can also be achieved by some contracts with $\gamma \searrow \mathbb{E}_0 [L_n]$ and $\lim v^-_n \in [\underline w, c(0))$, even though under such contracts (\ref{eq:IC'}) is slack).} Thus, even for arbitrarily low values of $\underline w$, our binary contracts are not an approximation of Mirrlees' construction. \finex \end{rem}

 \begin{rem}[Limit of optimal contracts] While maximally lenient binary contracts achieve the optimal convergence rate to the first-best, the illustration above shows that the same is true for some other contracts: To converge at the optimal rate, we saw that wage schemes must become flat at likely signal realizations (i.e., empirical signal frequencies $\nu$ within distance ${\rm KL} (\mu_0, \mu_1)$ of $\mu_1$).
 But beyond maximally lenient binary contracts, this allows for contracts that display additional wage variation at very rare empirical signal frequencies (farther than distance ${\rm KL} (\mu_0, \mu_1)$ from $\mu_1$).